anywhichway/hcx/README.md

 stylistic and UI funcation purposes.
 See `examples/container.html`.

 `observed` - Attributes to be observed per [industry standard for the `attributeChangedCallback`](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks).
+Observed attributes are also automatically imported to the model and exported directly onto the element when they change.

 `callbacks` - Industry standard callbacks without the suffix `Callback`, e.g.